Ludwig Scotty: Speaker of Parliament

 Scotty served his first two terms as speaker from April 2000 to March 2001, and May 2001 to December 2002, after which he was elected as president.

 In November 2010, Scotty was elected Speaker of the House again, breaking a 6-month deadlock which had paralysed the government.
 His election as Speaker enabled MPs to elect a President, and Marcus Stephen was duly re-elected President of Nauru.
 Scotty explained that he remained a member of the Opposition to Stephen's government (though he would of course carry out his duties in an impartial manner), but that he had accepted the position of Speaker so that Parliament could function (giving the Opposition a say in government), and so that a budget could be adopted.
 He explained that his decision was also due to the allegations over Opposition members receiving financial support from Australian company Getax.
 Speaker Scotty resigned on 18 April 2013 amid increasing parliamentary deadlock and infighting, started over his own attempt to dissolve Parliament, he was temporarily succeeded by Deputy Speaker Landon Deireragea who served as acting speaker until 25 April when Godfrey Thoma was elected as Speaker after being nominated by former President Marcus Stephen.

 Scotty was returned to the chair after the 2013 parliamentary election as the nominee of the government of Baron Waqa.
 Scotty was elected with 14 votes to 5 five for opposition nominee Kieren Keke.
-His deputy is newly elected MP Ranin Akua who was elected unopposed.
+His deputy was newly elected MP Ranin Akua who was elected unopposed.